Aru23-prog/cryptonite_taskphase_arunima/module 2/position yet elsewhere.md

     Here is your flag:
     pwn.college{cYmh6RW8ZAxnzaKgYk05TjGcjc-.dhDN1QDLwgzN0czW}

-## Followed the same procedure as previous question.
+## Followed the same procedure as previous question.Nothing new.